 National Poetry Day

-What did you do for National Poetry Day?
+What will you do for National Poetry Day 2014?

 * At the Sick Kids Hospital in Edinburgh, writer in residence Linda Cracknell and illustrator Cate James worked with children and families on a 'Sea Fever' theme - you can see 12-year-old Joy's poem in the photos above.
 Linda put together ‘Water Thoughts’ after asking patients, parents and staff what they thought of when she said ‘water’.

 * Clyde Valley High in Wishaw held a poetry competition for S1 pupils.
 During library period each S1 English class discussed poetry techniques, the theme of water and listened to a recording of poet Diana Hendry reciting, "What is the Pond Doing?".
 Pupils were then set the task of writing their own Water poem.
 The standard of work was very high and the two most descriptive and imaginative poems from each S1 English class were chosen to be judged by Mrs Cimmino, English PT.
 Mrs Cimmino chose Iona Orr's poem as the overall, and very deserving, winner.
 You can see the display of S1's work in one of the photos above.